kbroman/ProgrammingNotes/linux_refresh.md

     - Downloaded [zip file from GitHub](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet/releases).
     - extracted, entered directory, and typed `make install`
-    - when to its directory in `~/.local/share/gnome-shell/extensions/...` and edited the `metadata.json` file to include `"42"` as one of the values for `"shell-version"`.
+    - went to its directory in `~/.local/share/gnome-shell/extensions/...` and edited the `metadata.json` file to include `"42"` as one of the values for `"shell-version"`.